canonical/packer-openstack/openstack-iso-to-qcow2/README.md

 Keeping this one small and clean helps the autointaller not to break and removes redundancy.

+Note: this is not trying by any means to mimic an officially published image from Canonical.
+Those images are smaller, cleaner and have some post-processing not available here.
+You would probably be better suited getting an official image and just customizing it with the qcow2-to-qcow2 scripts instead.
+This stage is meant as a last resource in case you really want to customize things like partitioning, etc. If you use this, make sure you add or remove packages to cover your needs.

 ATTENTION:

 This installation WILL NOT REBOOT, it will just shutdown after curtin